goodeggs/angular-cached-resource/README.md

 - **[localStorage.clear()][localStorageClear]**<br>
   Removes everything in localStorage.
-This will not break the behavior of this module.
+This will not break the behavior of this module, except that it will prevent any pending write from actually occurring.

 - **$cachedResource.clearAll()**<br>
   Removes every single Angular Cached Resource cache entry that's currently stored in localStorage.
 It will leave all cache entries that were not created by this module.
 (Note: cache entries are namespaced, so if you add anything to localStorage with a key that begins with `cachedResource://`, it will get deleted by this call).
+It will also leave any resource instances that have a pending write to the server.

 - **$cachedResource.clearUndefined()**<br>
   Removes every Angular Cached Resource cache entry corresponding to a resource